Salesforce Tableau

 Strengths

-• Data profiling and recommendations are part of data preparation that supports access to a broad number of data sources (live and cached) including cross-database joins
+• Data profiling and recommendations are part of data preparation, which supports access to a broad number of data sources (live and cached) including cross-database joins.

 Challenges

-• Although more and more functionality (and Prep Builder) is available on the web, Desktop is still needed for certain data sources
+• Although an increasing amount of functionality (and Prep Builder) is available on the web, Desktop is still needed for certain data sources.
+Furthermore, not all data preparation functions can be leveraged when running live queries from Desktop.

 Need more help finding the right software?